xaviermignot/xaviermignot.github.io/_drafts/bicep-app-service-slots.md

 And in staging:
 ![The green app in staging](/02-green-app-staging.png)

-In the Bicep code, the rule n°3 (always pass which version is in production) is implemented using this parameter passed from the `main` to the `appService` module:
+In the Bicep code, the rule n°3 (always pass which version is in production) is implemented using this parameter passed from the `main` module to the `appService` module:
 ```
 @allowed([ 'blue', 'green' ])
 param activeApp string = 'blue'
 ```
-{: file="main.bicep" }
+{: file="infra/main.bicep" }

 The module that creates the App Service is call with the configuration of both version (this is rule n°2):
 ```